 Let’s explore how Chinese herbal treatment can help this condition.

 What are ovarian cysts?

 A woman has two ovaries located on either side of her uterus.
 These ovaries release an egg approximately every 28 days – part of the menstrual cycle – and also release oestrogen and progesterone which play an essential part in her fertility.
-An ovarian cyst describes a fluid-filled sac that is formed either within an ovary or on its surface.
-Most of the time these do not cause discomfort and are harmless.

 What sort of ovarian cysts ?